pipe-cd/pipecd/docs/content/en/docs-dev/concepts/_index.md

 ### Pipeline

-A list of stages specified by user in the deployment configuration file that tells `piped` how the application should be deployed.
+A list of stages specified by user in the application configuration file that tells `piped` how the application should be deployed.
 If the pipeline is not specified, the application will be deployed by Quick Sync way.

 ### Stage